damian-andrzej/docker-ecs-migration-pipeline/README.md

 # Moving App to Amazon ECS via CI/CD Pipeline

 This guide will walk you through the process of migrating your local app to **Amazon ECS** using a **CI/CD pipeline**.
-The steps include creating an **ECR repository**, authenticating via AWS CLI, uploading a Docker image to **Amazon ECR**, and setting up a pipeline to automate deployments to ECS.
+The steps includes creating an **ECR repository**, authenticating via AWS CLI, uploading a Docker image to **Amazon ECR**, and setting up a pipeline to automate deployments to ECS.

 ---